wiktorlazarski/ASCII-Image-Filter/README.md

 2) Convert RGB image to binary image - DONE

-3) **REFACTORIZATION OF DONE WORK - Multithread programming and class organization**
+3) **REFACTORIZATION OF DONE WORK - Multithread programming and class organization** - DONE

 4) Convert binary image to ASCII - Main Problem :
    * Think how to adjust sizes of glyps ?